anayathukral/Group1_Capstone_Project/README.md

 Additional Revenue: Pairing with beverages like coffee and tea increases per-ticket spending.

 3. Competitor Analysis
+To better understand our competitive market, we used Foursquare to find a list of competitors in our target neighborhoods.
+We first looked at Downtown Toronto and compared it to Midtown Toronto, this helped us narrow down our choice of location.
+The corresponding maps are in our presentation.
+Below is a list of our key competitors and their niches, we aim to leverage our competitive advantage as outlined below.
 Key Competitors:
-Kettlemans Bagel: Focused on Montréal-style bagels; premium pricing and strong online presence.
+Kettlemans Bagel: Focused on Montréal-style bagels; premium pricing and a strong online presence.
-Kiva’s: Traditional Jewish-style bagels; appeals to nostalgic and local customers.
+Kiva’s: Traditional Jewish-style bagels; appeal to nostalgic and local customers.
 The Bagel House: Specializes in artisanal, wood-fired bagels.
 Competitive Advantage:
 A unique mix of cultural and plant-based offerings (e.g., chicken tikka bagels).